Best RV Vent Fan for 2024

 RV vent fans without a remote will have their controls mounted directly on the fan itself which means that in order to operate it, you need to be able to reach the controls.
 Depending on the ceiling height of the RV, some people may not be able to reach the manual controls without a step.

 What happens if you lose the remote, it stops working or your pup decides it needed a new chew toy while you were gone?
 RV vent fans with the remote control feature will also have manual controls directly on the vent fan so users can still operate the fan without the remote.
+That said, depending on how tall your ceilings are, you may not be able to reach the controls unless you have a step stool.

 Electric or Manual Open